rickylabs/hospital-simulator-nuxt/README.md

 ## Installation

-Make sur to have yarn installed.
+Make sur to have pnpm installed.
-(Has not been tested with NPM, but should work also.)

 All instructions are in the hospital.pdf